Table of Contents

 Dosage Guidelines During Water Changes

 Salt does not evaporate, so you only need to replace the amount lost during water changes.
 For example, if you’re dosing salt in a 20-gallon hospital tank and perform a 25% water change (i.e., remove 5 gallons of water), you should only add salt for the 5 gallons being replaced.
-If you’re using 7 tablespoons of salt for the full 20 gallons, then after removing 5 gallons, you would add back 2 tablespoons (or less) of salt to maintain the correct concentration.

 When to Use Salt

-Salt is recommended mainly for diseases caused due to external parasites such as ich and velvet.
+Salt is recommended mainly for diseases caused due to external parasites such as ich (white spot disease) and velvet.
 It also gives good results for mild fungal or bacterial infections like early fin rot.
 You can also use it as a preventative measure, such as slime coat protection.
 In a few countries like Canada, some fish medications are restricted, so you can use salt as an alternative.

 When to Avoid Salt